-- The purpose of the talk is to present the topic and the procedure so that Professor Krüger and the faculty can provide feedback on the planned procedure.
+- The purpose of the talk is to present the topic and the procedure so that Professor Krüger and the group members can provide feedback on the planned procedure.

 The thesis cannot be registered until the BMS is completed, i.e. both Part I and Part II are carried out and graded.
-In this case, the certificate is issued and only then Prof. Krüger will sign the registration form.
+In this case, the certificate is issued (you need to trigger the team assistance for this, see top of the page) and only then Prof. Krüger will sign the registration form.

 The defense talk should also be held after the BMS and the practical part of the thesis.